Josh Sale

-Joshua Ezekiel Gasu Sale (born July 5, 1991) is an American professional baseball outfielder and third baseman who is a free agent.
+Joshua Ezekiel Gasu Sale (born July 5, 1991) is an American former professional baseball outfielder and third baseman.
 He was drafted by the Tampa Bay Rays in the 1st round of the 2010 Major League Baseball draft.

 Career

 Sale attended Bishop Blanchet High School in Seattle, Washington.
 During his senior year Sale batted .520 with 5 home runs, 6 doubles, and drove in 20 runs.
 Sale led Washington state with 13 home runs as a junior.

 Tampa Bay Rays

-The Tampa Bay Rays selected Sale in the first round, with the 17th overall selection, of the 2010 Major League Baseball Draft.
+The Tampa Bay Rays selected Sale in the first round, with the 17th overall selection, of the 2010 Major League Baseball draft.
 Sale was one of three Seattle area players selected by the Rays in the first three rounds of the draft, the others being Drew Vettleson and Ryan Brett.
 He made his professional debut in 2011 with the rookie ball Princeton Rays, slashing .210/.289/.346 in 60 games.
 In 2012, Sale played in 74 games for the Single-A Bowling Green Hot Rods, hitting .264/.391/.464 with 10 home runs and 44 RBI.
 In August 2012, Sale was suspended for fifty games for the use of banned stimulants.
 On May 29, 2013, the Rays suspended Sale for conduct detrimental to the organization regarding an incident involving a post on Facebook regarding a visit to a strip club.
 In 2014, Sale appeared in 90 games for the High-A Charlotte Stone Crabs, batting .238/.313/.344 with 4 home runs and 46 RBI.
 He was suspended yet again in August 2014 for a second drug violation.
 On February 27, 2015, Sale was released by the Rays organization.